-Chris Adkins, cello
+Chris Adkins, cello,

 Christopher Adkins, ‘cello, principal cellist of the Dallas Symphony, received his musical training at the University of Northern Texas and Yale University where he studied with the distinguished pedagogue Aldo Parisot.
 During his tenure at Yale, Mr. Adkins held the position of principal cellist with the New Haven Symphony.
 Upon receiving his Master of Music degree, he assumed the duties of assistant principal cellist with the Denver Symphony Orchestra.
 However, after two seasons in the Rockies, Mr. Adkins’ longtime dream of being a major symphony principal chair was realized with the offer of the post with the Milwaukee Symphony, and then in 1987, he returned to his native Dallas, to occupy the chair once held by his former teacher, Lev Aronson.